Virtually Experience our Climate Literacy Webinar Series

 First people’s traditional ecological knowledge (TEK) helps provide long term place-based evidence of climate change that we can use to evaluate changes we are observing to determine whether they may be caused by climate change or short term weather variability.
 Learn about two models that have worked to integrate TEK and place-based learning into climate change education partnerships with native communities.

-Cathy Techtmann, UW Extension Environmental Outreach State Specialist, and Dr. Devarati Bhattacharya, K-16 STEM Education Postdoctoral Fellow a the University of Nebraska, will each provide case studies of their experience working collaboratively with local native communities integrating climate change education.
+Cathy Techtmann, UW Extension Environmental Outreach State Specialist, and Dr. Devarati Bhattacharya, K-16 STEM Education Postdoctoral Fellow a the University of Nebraska, provided case studies of their experience working collaboratively with local native communities integrating climate change education.

-Resources and examples of activities that K-5 educators can use to effectively facilitate place-based education and integrate native ways of knowing on climate change will be shared.
+Resources and examples of activities that K-5 educators can use to effectively facilitate place-based education and integrate native ways of knowing on climate change were shared.

-This webinar will highlight background information and resources that provide students with opportunities to analyze,interpret, and apply the evidence of the factors that have caused the rise in global temperatures over the past century.
+This webinar highlighted background information and resources that provide students with opportunities to analyze,interpret, and apply the evidence of the factors that have caused the rise in global temperatures over the past century.

 Dr. Ben Santer is a climate researcher at Lawrence Livermore National Laboratory, specializing in the statistical analysis of climate data sets and the identification of human factors in climate variables.
 He served as convening lead author of the climate-change detection and attribution chapter of the 1995 IPCC report.

-We will feature resources and examples of activities that 6-8 educators can bring to their classrooms that bring this content to life.
+We featured resources and examples of activities that 6-8 educators can bring to their classrooms that bring this content to life.